InSync

 InSync is a physical, hands-on project, 1/2 of my time went into prototyping interactive trigger systems, testing gameplay, integrating custom hardware, and researching every possible material and fabrication method that could deliver the experience I wanted.

 My design goal was to make this creature feel alive without relying on vision.
-As interactive game design students, we had very limited experience in mechanical design and robotics.

 I spent a significant amount of time researching soft-robotic principles and studying what off-the-shelf modules we could adapt or repurpose to achieve lifelike movement without breaking the bank.